This post contains affiliate links. Read the full disclosure here

 10. Start a Consulting Business

 Do you have knowledge in an industry that may help other people?
 Maybe you’re a business expert, an expert in digital marketing, or a culinary expert.
-Whatever your specialized knowledge, you can make money by offering consultation services to people who need your expertise.
+Whatever your specialized knowledge is, you can make money by offering consultation services to people who need your expertise.

 One of the advantages of this business idea is that you may well have an existing network of contacts who can give your new career a jump-start.